Covenants: What are they?

 - There are different “rules” for “restrictive” or “negative covenants”, for example not to do something, or “positive” covenants, to do something on the property.

-It can be very difficult when looking at old covenants to show the succession of people entitled to the piece of land which has the benefit of the covenants and it is often also difficult to show the precise area of land which is the subject to the covenant.
+It can be very difficult when looking at old covenants to show the succession of people entitled to the piece of land which has the benefit of the covenants, it is often difficult to show the precise area of land which is the subject to the covenant as well.

 One of the other interesting facts about covenants is that the Land Registry only note covenants against the land that is burdened by the covenant and is subject to it.
 They do not provide any notice of the covenants of the title to the land which has the benefit.
 You cannot, therefore, just by looking at your deeds, tell whether you hold covenants over your neighbours land.

-Ellis Jones’ Property Team are able to undertake that research for you and confirm whether or not you could have the benefit of covenants over a neighbours property and could enforce these covenants against that neighbour or if your property is subject to covenants that someone could enforce against you!
+Ellis Jones’ Property Team is able to undertake that research for you and confirm whether or not you could have the benefit of covenants over a neighbour’s property.
+We can also enforce these covenants against that neighbour, or help if your property is subject to covenants that someone could enforce against you!

 When you submit this form an email will be sent to the relevant department who will contact you within 48 hours.
 If you require urgent advice please call 01202 525333.